Highly recommended for:

-Highly recommended for studies in: Sexuality, Gender Studies, Queer Studies, Mass Media & Popular Culture, Anthropology, Sociology, Religion and Feminism.
+Sex Week events, Human Sexuality, Reproductive Justice Organizations, Girls’ Empowerment Groups, Gender Studies, Queer Studies, Fraternity/Sorority Programs, Women’s Centers, LGBT Centers, Mass Media & Popular Culture, Anthropology, Sociology, Religion, and Feminism Organizations.

 “A very open and intelligent film…Raises deep cultural questions that surely beg for answers.
 It also approaches the difficult subject with warmth and humor.
 I recommend it for anyone who desires a serious, grown-up, critical overview of the issue of sex and virginity in contemporary America.”
 Read full review.